 - 30 Absolutely Awesome Things To Do in Jasper

-The Best Lakes in Jasper to Visit
+The Best Jasper Lakes to Visit

 Maligne Lake is a glacial lake that is just a 45-minute drive from the town of Jasper.
-It is one of the most serene lakes in all of the Canadian Rockies and prized for astounding natural splendor.
+It is one of the most serene lakes in all the Canadian Rockies and prized for astounding natural splendor.

-It’s well worth a visit for anyone visiting the Canadian Rockies, and is a must stop if you’re in Jasper for a few days.
-In the summer you can canoe, paddleboard, kayak, or even take a motorboat out on it.
+It’s well worth a visit for anyone visiting the Canadian Rockies, and is a must-stop if you’re in Jasper for a few days.
+In the summer, you can canoe, paddleboard, kayak, or even take a motorboat out on it.
 Of course, you can also camp overnight near the beautiful Spirit Island, which is a popular thing to do for adventurers in the area.

 As you may have guessed by its name, Spirit Island is a serene and revered place, especially to the area’s indigenous people.
-Due to its sacredness, the island is off limits, but boat tours are available which will take you close enough to appreciate its splendor.
+Due to its sacredness, the island is off-limits, but boat tours are available, which will take you close enough to appreciate its splendor.

 For those who need a little more exertion and adventure, it’s possible to view the island by kayak or canoe; this option is only for the physically fit because the roundtrip is difficult to complete in a day.
-There are campsites nearby where you can book an overnight spot, breaking the trip into a day and a half and giving you a wonderful night in the wilderness.
+There are campsites nearby where you can book an overnight spot, breaking the trip into a day and a half and giving you a fantastic night in the wilderness.

 Medicine Lake is actually called the “disappearing lake” amongst many people as the water drains out through sinkholes in the bottom, traveling through a cave system and resurfacing downstream.
 We couldn’t believe it when we saw it either!
 But it’s truly a unique phenomenon.